 - Change in the fit of partial dentures.

 One of the best things that can be done for treating gum disease is to receive a regular dental cleaning.

 During a dental cleaning (also called a prophylaxis), our team will work to gently remove tartar and built-up plaque that causes gum disease.
 If this is done regularly, it greatly increases your mouth’s ability to stave off periodontal disease and will give your teeth a wonderfully clean feeling.

-Stay on Top of Periodontal Disease Near Allen and Frisco, TX
+Stay on Top of Periodontal Disease – Call The Plano Dentist Today!

-We are committed to providing friendly and compassionate care to all of our patients, so if you have encountered any of these warning signs, do not be afraid to let us know.
+We are committed to providing friendly and compassionate care to all of our patients, so if you have encountered any of the warning signs of gum disease, do not be afraid to let us know.
 Our patients that choose to receive periodontal care will feel healthier and more confident with treatment.
 Periodontal care reduces the risk of more serious diseases and increases the level of your oral health.